cwwang1979/ETMIL-SSLViT/README.md

 #### Training

-Run this code in the terminal to training:
+Run this code in the terminal to training one fold:
 ```
 python train.py --stage='train' --config='Config/TMIL.yaml' --gpus=0 --fold=0
 ```